micene09/scarlett/README.md

 ```typescript
 import RestClient from `scarlett`
 ```
-2. Create a rest client instance providing an object of interface: `IRequestOptions`.
+1. Create a rest client instance providing an object of interface `IRequestOptions`.
 ```typescript
 const client = new RestClient({
 	host: `https://server.com`,